Countries with No Annual Property Tax | Real Estate Thailand

 Georgia is a country at the intersection of Europe and Asia and a former Soviet republic that's home to Caucasus Mountains villages and the Black Sea beaches.
 Georgia is one of the most business-friendly countries in the world.

-However, there is a caveat to zero property taxes in Georgia.
+However, there is a caveat to no annual property taxes in Georgia.
 You cannot make more than $15K per year through Georgian-sourced income.

 United Arab Emirates Real Estate